AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 ## Four unsound routes toward a useful training signal

 The four methods below answer that question at different points in the computation.
-A deep network can be viewed as a **feature extractor** followed by a **classifier**.
+To describe TAPS, view a deep network as a **feature extractor** followed by a **classifier**.
+The feature extractor turns an input into a hidden representation, and the space of these representations is called **feature space**.
+The methods below combine IBP with attack-based search, commonly [projected gradient descent
-The feature extractor turns an input into a hidden representation.
-The space of these representations is called **feature space**.
-The methods below combine IBP with attack-based search, commonly [projected gradient descent (PGD)]({{ '/2026-08-21-neural-network-certification-1-what-are-we-proving/' | relative_url }}#an-attack-searches-for-an-allowed-input-that-fails).
+(PGD)]({{ '/2026-08-21-neural-network-certification-1-what-are-we-proving/' | relative_url }}#an-attack-searches-for-an-allowed-input-that-fails).

 | Method | Training signal | Source of unsoundness |